ElTitoHulk/Blockshop/README.md

 # Blockshop

 Version: 1.0.0
-This README.md will serve to record everything advanced, There will be a section on tags, to ignore.
+This README.md will serve to record everything advanced.

 Versions:
     1.0.0: